Live Captions for Multilingual Events (2026): A Practical Guide

 Closing

 Multilingual live captioning used to require enterprise contracts and event-specific hardware.
 The category has matured to the point where mid-size events — lectures, webinars, church services, hybrid meetings — can run real-time captions for an audience that spans multiple languages, off a self-serve subscription.
 The audience-facing QR-code display means attendees don't install anything; they scan, pick how to display the captions (source / translated / both), and follow along.
-The host pre-configures the languages to support; for the typical 1-3 target languages a mid-size event needs, this is straightforward to set up.
+The host pre-configures one source plus one translation target per session; when a mid-size event needs more than one target language, you run a parallel session per language, and that's straightforward to set up.

 For events that don't need enterprise-scale SLAs, this is now a practical baseline.